auth0/docs/articles/hooks/guides/delete-hooks-using-dashboard.md

 ---
 # Delete Hooks Using the Dashboard

 The Auth0 Management Dashboard provides a visual interface for working with Hooks.
-With the Dashboard, you can delete Hooks that you no longer need.
+With the Dashboard, delete Hooks that you no longer need.

 ![Management Dashboard Hooks Page](/media/articles/hooks/hooks-dashboard.png)